As you could tell by my recent posts I turned over a new leaf this January. Actually, I climbed out the tree crossed the creek and went into the city!

 Motivated by the need to protect themselves, be self-reliant, strong and independent

 Motivated by the need to keep the peace and avoid conflict

 Healthy: diplomatic, open, calming

 How we take on traits of other Types

 We all have a basic personality type (our number) but we also have personality components of the types beside us (called our wings).
 Sometimes leaning more to one side than the other.
 So if you are a Type 2 (the helper) you also have traits of either a Type 1 (the perfectionist) or 3 (the achiever).

 Then there are the lines that connect each type to two others.
 One line is your ‘Direction of Integration’.
 When you are healthy and undergoing positive growth you will pick up the positive traits of this other type.
-So when a Type 2 is healthy they take on qualities of Type 4 (the creative).
-The opposite is called ‘Direction of Disintegration’when you are experiencing stress you will pick up the negative traits of this type.
+So when a Type 2 is healthy they take on healthy qualities of Type 4 (the creative).
+The opposite is called ‘Direction of Disintegration’.
+When you are experiencing stress you will pick up the negative traits of this type.
 For instance, the Type 6 (the loyalist) will pick up unhealthy traits of the Type 3 (the achiever).